-One of our most important mandates as the independent Compensation/Nominating & Governance Committee (the "CNG Committee") is to structure our executive compensation programs and governance practices to create close alignment with our shareholders' interests, while continuing to attract and retain talented executives to execute on our Company's strategy and create long-term value.
+One of our most important responsibilities as the independent Compensation/Nominating & Governance Committee (the "CNG Committee") is to structure our executive compensation programs and governance practices to create close alignment with our shareholders' interests, while continuing to attract and retain talented executives to execute on our Company's strategy and create long-term value.

 To that end, we regularly seek feedback from our shareholders on our compensation practices and, as appropriate, make refinements that we believe enhance our programs.
-Following our 2019 Say-on-Pay vote which received nearly 94% support, we reached out to shareholders owning 72% of White Mountains' outstanding shares and met with all shareholders who requested meetings, who represented 26% of our shares outstanding.
-Ms. Edith Holiday, the CNG Committee chair, personally led discussions in meetings with shareholders representing 13% of our shares outstanding, which were all meetings in which her participation was requested.
-The feedback received during these meetings was extremely valuable as we evaluate our compensation programs for potential improvements in structure or disclosure.
+Following our 2020 Say-on-Pay vote which received nearly 98% support, we reached out to shareholders owning 70% of White Mountains' outstanding shares and met with all shareholders who accepted meetings, who represented 37% of our shares outstanding.
+Ms. Edith Holiday, the CNG Committee chair, personally led discussions in meetings with shareholders representing 26% of our shares outstanding.
+The feedback received during these meetings was extremely valuable for our evaluation of our compensation programs for potential improvements in structure or disclosure.

-2019 Compensation Program Highlights:
+2020 Compensation Program Highlights:

-- Base salaries were held flat for all Named Executive Officers - Annual percent-of-salary target bonus opportunities were held flat for all Named Executive Officers - Over 92% of total target 2019 CEO compensation was linked to Company or share performance and therefore meaningfully "at-risk"
+- Base salaries were held flat for all Named Executive Officers - Annual percent-of-salary target bonus opportunities were held flat for all Named Executive Officers - Approximately 93% of total target 2020 CEO compensation was linked to Company or share performance and therefore meaningfully "at-risk"